jens1o/jens-hausdorf.de/content/posts/01-hello-world/index.md

 I see this as another step in my personal development.

 I used my improving software engineering skills (not just programming anymore) to ease the publication of our Graduation newspaper (Abizeitung).
-I engineered a website that enabled peers, among other things, write comments to other peers, to gather and vote on citations, fill personal information, write course texts as well as vote and submit memes.
+I engineered a website that enabled peers, among other things, to write comments to other peers, to gather and vote on citations, fill personal information, write course texts as well as to vote on and submit memes.
-It also featured ranking and a poll system.
+It also featured a ranking and a poll system.
-All of that was containerized, which simplified both development and operation.
+All of that was containerized, which simplified both development and operations.
 Then I wrote a Python script that took the data and some assets and generated an Abizeitung out of it using Scribus's API.
 Through that, layouting was a lot easier, the data collection was simplified and it was definitely worth it.
 We could test changes to the layout much faster as it was defined in code.